brimdata/super/book/src/command/output.md

 ## Pretty Printing

-SUP and plain JSON text may be "pretty printed" with the `-pretty` option, which takes the number of spaces to use for indentation.
+TSUP and plain JSON text may be "pretty printed" with the `-pretty` option, which takes the number of spaces to use for indentation.
 As this is a common option, the `-S` option is a shortcut for `-f tsup -pretty 2` and `-J` is a shortcut for `-f json -pretty 2`.